hyperledger/indy-hipe/text/protocols/README.md

 gravitated towards pluggable, routable protocols as a unit of code encapsulation and dependency as well.
-Thus the natural routing question inside an agent, when it sees a message, is "Which protocol handler should I route this message to?"
+Thus the natural routing question inside an agent, when it sees a message, is "Which protocol handler should I route this message to, based on its @type?"
 A generic `ack` can't be routed this way.

 Therefore, we allow a protocol to __adopt__ messages into its namespace.
+This works very much like python's `from module import symbol` syntax.
-This changes the `@type` attribute of the adopted message.
+It changes the `@type` attribute of the adopted message.
 Suppose a `rendezvous` protocol is identified by the URI `did:sov:mYhnRbzCbsjhiQzDAstHgU;spec/rendezvous/2.0`, and its definition announces that it has adopted generic 1.x `ack` messages.
-When such `ack` messages are sent, the `@type` should now be inside the namespace of the `rendezvous` protocol:
+When such `ack` messages are sent, the `@type` should now use the alias defined inside the namespace of the `rendezvous` protocol:

 ![diff on @type caused by adoption](adoption.png)